 Cleated Conveyor Belt

-This kind of belt carries items up inclines and down declines.
+This type of conveyor belt carries items up inclines and down declines.
 Normally, when a conveyor has a tilt, there is a chance that materials might slip and move around in unwanted ways.
 However, the cleated belts feature small barriers along their length that prevent items from slipping too far.
 They often carry lighter and smaller materials as these are prone to slipping more than other items.
 Cleated conveyor belts can be useful on flat belt conveyors as well, to prevent any shifting materials during transit.

 Filter Conveyor Belt